Handling Object Symmetries in CNN-based Pose Estimation

 \subsection{The reverse operation}

-The purpose of the reverse operation is to gain a image of object points that together define a pose in the PnP stage that is right up to the object's symmetry.
-Each point in the star representation defines a equivalence class of object points \figref[e]{fig:steps} that can be extracted by reversing \eqref{eqn:postar} as
+The purpose of the reverse operation is to gain an image of object points that together define a pose in the PnP stage that is right up to the object's symmetry.
+Each point in the star representation defines an equivalence class of object points \figref[e]{fig:steps} that can be extracted by reversing \eqref{eqn:postar} as

 Although each point of the equivalence class would be per se valid, only a consistent choice over all recognized points of an object will lead to a correct pose prediction.
 Two points are chosen consistently if their offset equals their true offset, \eg if two points oppose each other opposing object points must be chosen, too.
-To determine the offset between two object points the dash-representation was introduced.
-In it, the angle between two vectors is the same as between their corresponding object points if selected consistently (cf. \ref{s:po_dash}).
+To determine the offset between two object points, the dash representation was introduced.
+In it, the angle between two vectors is the same as between their corresponding object points, if selected consistently (cf. \ref{s:po_dash}).
 This is utilized in the following procedure for selecting consistent points from the equivalence sets \eqref{eqn:equival}.